DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 We will now turn to implementing the new workflow for small edition and low budget publishing houses.

-## Epublishing workflows: desktop publishing, XML, Markdown
+## E-publishing workflows: desktop publishing, XML, Markdown
 ![Traditional Workflow](../images/_in_progress/07_workflowTRADITIONAL03.png "Workflow Traditional.")